tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 We're absolutely thrilled to announce the release of [webR](https://docs.r-wasm.org/webr/v0.2.0/) 0.2.0!
 This release gathers together many updates and improvements to webR over the last few months, including improvements to the HTML canvas graphics device, support for Cario-based bitmap graphics, accessibility and internationalisation improvements, additional Wasm R package support (including Shiny), a new webR REPL app, and various updates to the webR developer API.

-This will be a fairly technical blog post, taking a deep dive through the major breaking changes and new features available in webR 0.2.0.
+This blog post will take a deep dive through the major breaking changes and new features available in webR 0.2.0.
 I also plan to record and release a series of companion videos discussing the new release, so keep an eye out if you're someone who prefers watching and listening over reading long-form articles.
 I'll update this post with all the links once they're available.

 ## WebAssembly and webR